hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 - Create a user called ``cnadmin`` with the password as configured in the kubernetes secrets above

-Note that the default Helm values files used below assume that the Postgres instances are deployed using the Helm charts above, thus are accessible at hostname sequencer-0-pg, mediator-0-pg, etc. If you are using cloud-hosted Postgres instances, please override the hostnames under `persistence.host` with the IP addresses of the Postgres instances.
+Note that the default Helm values files used below assume that the Postgres instances are deployed using the Helm charts above, thus are accessible at hostname sequencer-pg, mediator-pg, etc. If you are using cloud-hosted Postgres instances, please override the hostnames under `persistence.host` with the IP addresses of the Postgres instances.
 To avoid conflicts across migration IDs, you will also need to ensure that `persistence.databaseName` is unique per component (participant, sequencer, mediator) and migration ID.